apache/deltacloud/site/content/drivers.md

       <td>vsphere</td>
       <td>vSphere user</td>
       <td>vSphere user password</td>
-      <td>Set the environment variable API_PROVIDER to the hostname of the vSphere server.</td>
+      <td>Set the environment variable API_PROVIDER to the hostname of the vSphere server and the Datastore.</td>
     </tr>
   </tbody>
 </table>